roman-milk/roman-milk.github.io/bareback-in-my-mom.md

  "Oh god that tastes good.
 I'll be wanting more of that."

  She moves up beside him and he takes her in his arms.
 Her hard nipples against him.
 He kisses her and tastes his cum on her lips.
 He doesn't care.
 It's from their love.
-Report_Story #2